Top Spots for Living and Investment in Cyprus

 Paphos

-Purchasing a villa in Paphos or an apartment will suit those who prefer a leisurely lifestyle.
-This region of Cyprus is famous for its natural beauty, a large number of architectural and historical monuments.
+Purchasing a villa or an apartment in Paphos will suit those who prefer privacy and leisure lifestyle.
+This region is particularly loved by the British.
+It is famous for its natural beauty and a large number of architectural and historical monuments.
 There are some sights you simply cannot miss, such as Akamas, Polis, Rock of Aphrodite.
-Popular beaches of Paphos, Cyprus, include Lara, Geroskipou, Coral Bay.
+Popular beaches of Paphosinclude Lara, Geroskipou, Coral Bay.
 The latter is distinguished by the gray-white color of the sand.
-On Lara beach, you can see rare green turtles protected by the state.
+On Lara beach, you can find rare green turtles protected by the state.

-The Paphos city, as well as the Paphos region, has a very developed infrastructure with several international and two Russian schools.
-Therefore, the sale of houses in Paphos is popular among young families who dream of moving to Cyprus for permanent residence.
-Entertainment spots include a water park, zoo, horse and donkey farms, as well as a golf club and a large number of cafes, bars and taverns.
-The second-largest airport in Cyprus is located near Paphos.
+The Paphos city, as well as the Paphos region, has a very developed infrastructure with several international private schools.
+Entertainment spots include a water park, zoo, horse and donkey farms, as well as numerous golf resorts and a large number of cafes, bars and taverns.
+The second-largest airport in Cyprus is also located near Paphos.

 Kyrenia

-This small-sized region of Cyprus is completely occupied by the Turks.
-It is famous for its quiet harbors with dozens of boats, bright greenery stretching to the Mediterranean Sea, as well as picturesque mountains with several ancient castles.
+This small-sized region of Cyprus is under the control of self-declared Turkish Republic of Norther Cyprus.
+The region is famous for its quiet harbors with dozens of boats, bright greenery stretching to the Mediterranean Sea, as well as picturesque mountains with several ancient castles.